bizlett/movie-search/README.md

 2. Using the Clone with HTTPS option, copy the link displayed.
 3. Open your IDE, and ensure the Git Terminal is open.
 4. Change the working directory to the location where the cloned directory is to go.
-5. Use the "git clone" command and paste the url copied in the second step.
+5. Use the "git clone" command and paste the URL copied in the second step.

 [Back to Top](#table-of-contents)